 Here’s the most recent data available at the time of writing (Q4 of 2020) for Ofgem complaints received per 100,000 customers on the part of the UK’s largest providers:

 |Provider||Complaints per 100,000 customers||% of complaints resolved by next working day|

-This data may take many readers by surprise - the Big Six has a reputation, which we (like all comparison sites) have done our bit to propagate, for not taking the best care of their customers.
+This data may take many readers by surprise - the the major provider have a reputation, which we (like all comparison sites) have done our bit to propagate, for not taking the best care of their customers.
 It would seem, however, that in recent years increased competition from smaller providers has forced them to up their game in this respect.

-This improvement on the part Big Six suppliers is evident when you look at historical data, which is also available on the Ofgem website.
-In 2013, major suppliers like EDF and Npower were getting around 8,000 complaints per 100,000 customers - their improvement speaks to a big push on their behalf to keep more of their customers happy and less inclined to switch.
+This improvement on the part of the major suppliers is evident when you look at historical data, which is also available on the Ofgem website.
+In 2013, big suppliers like EDF and Npower were getting around 8,000 complaints per 100,000 customers - their improvement speaks to a big push on their behalf to keep more of their customers happy and less inclined to switch.

 The success of Octopus in terms of customer satisfaction is obvious, but perhaps the biggest surprise is that high-flyers Ovo and Bulb both find themselves being outperformed by their larger rivals in terms of how many complaints come their way in the first place.

 In fairness to Ovo, inheriting 3.5 million displaced and disgruntled SSE customers in 2019 will not have done its stats any favours, but it’s clear that both are finding life with a considerably larger customer base than before more difficult to manage.
 Ovo is certainly managing it better, resolving an impressive 79% of their complaints by the next working day, while Bulb finds itself lagging behind the rest of its major rivals.

 Smaller providers complaints performance

 Traditionally, smaller providers have a better reputation for keeping their customers happy than the biggest ones do.
 Using data for the same period as we saw above, let’s see if that theory bears out: